 We all love consistency.
 If your social media profiles are consistent across different channels, then your visitors will form positive associations.
 They’ll know what to expect, no matter the social network.

 Indeed, 60% of US millennials expect consistent experiences, when dealing with brands online, in-store or by phone.

 Start with having a professional profile picture that’s used across your social networks.
 Here’s my Twitter account.

 And, here’s my Facebook account.

-I carry the same professional look across social channels.
+I carry the same professional look across every social channel I’m on.
 And, they match the picture that I use on my blogs.

-Funny, witty, casual, personal and conversational language all well on social media.
+Funny, witty, casual, personal and conversational language all work well on social media and can be a terrific media strategy.
 But, you can also keep it formal and professional.
-Just try to embody your brand values and stay authentic in your communication.
+Just try to embody your brand values and stay authentic and consistent in your communication across your social networks.

 Here are four specific aspects, courtesy of Stephanie Schwab, that you can ponder, when for deciding on your social media brand voice.

-Once you’ve got nailed this down, your conversations will flow naturally.
+Once you’ve got nailed this down, your conversations on social media will flow naturally.
 And, your audience will not just connect with you, but await your updates.